joshuadanpeterson/joshuadanpeterson/README.md

 ---

-Remember, "Any sufficiently advanced technology is equivalent to magic." - Arthur C. Clarke
+"Any sufficiently advanced technology is equivalent to magic." - Arthur C. Clarke